+'''

 Surv

 Create a survival object, usually used as a response variable in a model formula.

 Usage

 Surv(time, event)

 Arguments

+time

-time for right censored data, this is the follow up time.
+for right censored data, this is the follow up time.

-Surv(drug6mp\$t2,drug6mp\$relapse)

-A B A A B A
+event.

+The status indicator, normally 0=alive, 1=dead.

+Also TRUE/FALSE (TRUE = death) or 1/2 (2=death).

+The event indicator can be omitted.

+in which case all subjects are assumed to have an event.

+Surv(drug6mp$t2,drug6mp$relapse)

+'''